Volunteer at Wabash Riverfest July 11, 2026

 Volunteer booth and Info Booth

 We need volunteers to help festival participants and volunteers find the bathroom or the various festival activities.
 Volunteer booth volunteers will check in volunteers, provide them with a t-shirt, and direct them to their station.
-Info booth will give basic festival information to festival goers.
+Info booth will give basic festival information to festival goers, and encourage people to vote for the conservation award winner.
 Chairs provided!

 Bike Rodeo